 Starting a blog is one of the best online businesses you can create today.
 It’s cheaper than ever to start a blog.

 You can set one up for less than the cost of a Starbucks Venti Mocha Frappuccino.
 You can be up and running in literally less than 30 minutes.

 Yet there’s a dizzying array of options, not to mention technical jargon that may sound like a foreign language.
 Fortunately, I’ve been through this before and can help you.

 So I might know a thing or two about creating a blog.

-How to Start a Blog Summary
+How to Start a Blog TL;DR

 Step 1 – Pick Your Niche

 If you’re even reading this, I’m assuming you at least have some idea.

 Otherwise, why are you here, right?
 I’m also assuming most of you reading you want to make money blogging.
 You want to start a side hustle.

-But even if you’re just doing this for fun or another personal reason, what I’m going to tell you will still apply.
+But even if you’re just doing this for fun or for another personal reason, what I’m going to tell you will still apply.

 However, keep in mind blogging isn’t a business unto itself.
 A blog is a means to an end, not the end.
 You’re creating a blog to let the world know your expertise in whatever niche you choose.

-If you’re creating a business blog, my primary suggestion is that you stay close to that niche.
+If you’re creating a business blog, my first suggestion to you stay close to that niche.
 Don’t veer too far off that topic.
 So no stories about your cat on your fitness blog unless you’re somehow teaching cats to get buff.

 The most popular topics for blogs involve transformation.